 “this guy built an ark. or at least he started building an ark. he’s building an ark like i’m keeping up with my website. sure, i’ll post-date and make it seem like i did it when i was there but really, im doing it wayyy later.

 probably because i’m still thinking about this almost ark…”

 cambria city, pennsylvania

-the people still here are in it. maybe they own property or a business or it’s the only place they’ve ever known. some of them have been here for generations, calling it home long before industry. many of the stories are of prosperity or the current lying state but that may be because i’m not chatting about the penguins*. while taking pictures of the turnstile entrance to a mill, a guy with long white hair asks me why i’m “doin’ that. ain’t nothin there”. it isn’t so much a question as the type of thing someone yells at another as they’re walking into a bar (he is). he used to work at the mill but now there “ain’t no jobs”. i asked why he stays, “too old to leave” – he couldn’t have been 55. this is this
+the people still here are in it. maybe they own property or a business or it’s the only place they’ve ever known. some of have been here for generations, calling it home long before industry. many of the stories are of prosperity or the current state but these topics may be because i’m not chatting about the penguins, who are in the playoffs. while taking pictures of the old turnstiles at the entrance to a mill, a guy with long white hair asks me why i’m “doin’ that… ain’t nothin there”. it isn’t so much a question as the type of thing someone yells at another as they’re walking into a bar (he is). he used to work at the mill but now there “ain’t no jobs”. i asked why he stays, “too old to leave” – he couldn’t have been 55. this is this

-the city blossomed after the flood, bigger than it had ever been. the event became part of the lore, part of what differentiates johnstown from all the other coal and steel towns in the rust belt. the cause and symbolism of the flood are timeless.
+the city blossomed after the flood, bigger than it had ever been. the event became part of the lore, part of what differentiates johnstown from all the other coal and steel towns in the rust belt. the cause and symbolism of the flood are decidedly timeless

-as an episodic transient it’s difficult to understand why people stay in places that no longer serve them, but when i travel i most often visit where people do… would i even be there for more than a photo if it were a ghost town? i had a great time. the company was warm, the included plane still biggest, AND it’s where they filmed the 1977 classic, slap shot!
+as an episodic transient, it’s difficult to understand why people stay in places that no longer serve them, but when i travel i most often visit where people do. would i even be there for more than a photo if it were a ghost town? i enjoyed johnstown, the company was warm, the inclined plane the biggest, AND it’s where they shot the 1977 classic, slap shot!

 like eddie shore